ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## PrettyJSONEachRow {#prettyjsoneachrow}

 Differs from JSONEachRow only in that JSON is pretty formatted with new line delimiters and 4 space indents.
-Suitable onlt for output.
+Suitable only for output.

 Example